wsabol/family-assistant/.product/mvp.md

 1. Watches Gmail for school-related messages.
 2. Extracts calendar events, deadlines, reminders, and actionable items.
 3. Presents proposed actions for human review.
-4. Writes approved events to Google Calendar, which replicates to the Hearth Display
+4. Writes approved events to Google Calendar
 5. Maintains a complete audit trail and prevents duplicates.

 The initial release should prioritize reliability, transparency, and reversibility over full autonomy.